 For such a simple product, hand sanitizer label compliance can get tricky.
-While not a drug in the traditional sense, the Food and Drug Administration (FDA) does classify hand sanitizers as an over-the-counter (OTC) drug product.
+While not a drug in the traditional sense, the Food and Drug Administration (FDA) does classify hand sanitizers as an over the counter (OTC) drug product.
 This designation means that you’ll need to follow plenty of regulations to keep your hands clean of any label violations.
-To help, we broke down some specifics on how you can get your hand sanitizer labels ready for business.

 The FDA’s general labeling requirements for OTC drugs specify not only what information must be included on hand sanitizer labels, but also how that information should be presented on the principal display panel, drug facts panel, and other spaces.
 As such, it’s important to follow the rules laid out in the Code of Federal Regulations (CFR) for the following aspects of your hand sanitizer labels: